nickg/nvc/README.md

 The VITAL libraries are distributed under `lib/vital`.
 These were derived from draft copies of the packages freely available on the internet.
 The license status of these is unclear as the final text is part of the VITAL standard which must be purchased from the IEEE.
+If you are packaging this program for a distribution with strict free software requirements you should strip these files from the tarball and configure with `--disable-vital`.

 ### Installing